ZZzzaaKK/clique-cover-lp/README.md

 ## Analysis

 To compare results of different algorithms, you can run `python src/comparison.py <results-file1> <results-file2> ...` with two or more of these results files.
-This will output analysis plots in the specified directory.
-You can also run `python src/comparison_enhanced.py` to get statistical analyses in the `results/analyses` directory.
+This will output analysis plots in the `results/analyses` directory.

 ## Curation

 Curated test cases were found at [houseofgraphs.org](houseofgraphs.org).
 Each `.txt` file contains the graph structure as well as their invariants.
 Feel free to add more test cases (choose Invariant values as file format)!

+# Architecture

-## File Structure
+# File Structure

 Files in `src/algorithms` pertain to algorithms, `chalupa.py` and `helpers.py` for the Chalupa heuristic, `cluster_editing.py` for the cluster editing problem, `ilp_solver.py` for the vertex clique cover (VCC) problem.
 The `src/reductions` directory contains code for reductions pertaining to the VCC problem.
 The cluster editing reductions are currently contained in the `src/algorithms/cluster_editing.py` file.

 The files in the top-level `src/` directory relate to the workflow infrastructure.
 The files `src/test_cluster_editing.py` and `src/test_reductions.py` were used during development to verify the cluster editing and VCC reduction algorithms. `src/algorithms/helpers.py` contains some convenience functions for test infrastructure.

+# Low-hanging fruits before submission

+- [ ] Go through all tasks again:
+  - [ ] ILP vs. Chalupa Perturbation Study
+  - [ ] Improve analysis plots

 # Current State of Progress